Best Fall Color Hikes

 4. Bluff Lake Reserve

 Take Millcreek Rd./2N10 for a stunning scenic fall drive or MTB ride.
 About 4 miles up is Bluff Lake Reserve, a pristine 80-acre preserve owned and managed by The Wildlands Conservancy.
-Recently designated as part of the national Old Growth Forest Network, this protected 20-acre alpine lake and meadow is surrounded by a towering forest of Lodgepole Pines, Jeffrey Pines and White Fir.
-Most of the autumn color at Bluff Lake will be found in the grasses, ferns and other ground-cover along this .08 mile path that circles the lake.
-Don’t miss the remains of the original settlers cabin and still-standing log cabin built for their minister.
+This protected alpine lake is surrounded by wet meadow and a towering forest of Lodgepole Pines, Jeffrey Pines and White Fir.
+Don’t miss the remains of the original settlers' cabins near the entrance.

 Fall is Within Reach

-Big Bear is only a two hour drive from most Southland communities and three hours from Las Vegas, making it easy access to see the mountain resort's autumn spectacular.
-The refreshing, clean air adds true pleasure to brisk walks along the lake.
-Mountain breezes help the oak trees shed their red and golden leaves.
-For the romantics, it is a great time to snuggle up with a warm blanket next to a fireplace, and wake the next morning to a fresh alpine landscape.
+Big Bear is a two hour drive from most Southland communities and three hours from Las Vegas, making it easy to access the mountain's autumn beauty.
+For those looking to escape the big city, refreshing, clean air and a mountain breeze make the experience all the more inviting.
+For romantics, fall in Big Bear is a great time to snuggle up with a warm blanket next to a fireplace.
 For the more adventurous-at-heart, autumn is ideal for hiking and mountain biking on the alpine trails.